MCOM Connector Integration Architecture

 Catalog integration point

 Magento or a PIM system, as a catalog provider, should send generic product information to OMS - SKU, Name and basic pricing.
 The product information is need to validate information for the imported orders.
 Therefore if an order includes a sku that don’t exist in the OMS catalog, the order will be rejected.
 By default, the connector will export a new product message or product update to the OMS.
 Every time there is a product update for any of the fields existing in the magento.catalog.product_management.updated http://omsdocs.magento.com/en/specifications/#magento.catalog.product_management a new message is exported to OMS.
-IMPORTANT: in order to trigger the export message the update needs to be done via the API (ProductRepository->save) and not directly in the database.
+Catalogs that are imported via csv will be exported in batches of 5000 messages to the OMS, therefore there might be a delay in seeing the products created in the OMS system.

 In MC admin panel is also possible to trigger a full catalog export from the Products > Catalog that might be useful to initiate a first synchronization after the full catalog import (this process is not ment to be used for regular updates).